DaveC49/SimpleUser-Silex2/README.md

 Install with composer.
 This command will automatically install the latest stable version:

+For Silex 1.3
 composer require jasongrimes/silex-simpleuser

+for Silex 2.0
+composer require davec49/silex2-simpleuser
 Set up your Silex application something like this:

 <?php